 It’s worth noting that while Chase offers superb protections in many categories, other issuers offer solid extended warranty protections, too.

-For example, American Express will match the length of the original warranty if the original manufacturer’s warranty is less than two years, and they will also provide two additional years if the original manufacturer’s warranty is between two years and five years.
+For example, American Express will match the length of the original warranty if the original manufacturer’s warranty is less than two years, and they will also provide one additional year if the original manufacturer’s warranty is between two years and five years.

 This means that if the warranty is sixth months, you get six additional months for a total of one year of coverage.
-But if the warranty is for five years you get two additional years compared to the Sapphire Preferred which could not give you an additional year since eligible warranties need to be three years or less.
+But if the warranty is for five years you get one additional year compared to the Sapphire Preferred which could not give you an additional year since eligible warranties need to be three years or less.

 And in case you wondering, the extended warranty for the Sapphire Preferred is the same as the Sapphire Reserve.